2022–23 New Hampshire Wildcats men's basketball team

 The 2022–23 New Hampshire Wildcats men's basketball team represented the University of New Hampshire in the 2022–23 NCAA Division I men's basketball season.
 The Wildcats, led by 18th-year head coach Bill Herrion, played their home games at the Lundholm Gym in Durham, New Hampshire as members of the America East Conference.

+They finished the season 15–15, 9–7 in America East play, to finish in third place.
+They defeated Bryant in the quarterfinals of the America East tournament before losing to UMass Lowell in the semifinals.

 Previous season

-The Wildcats finished the 2021–22 season 15-13, 10-8 in America East Play to finish a tie for 2nd place.
+The Wildcats finished the 2021–22 season 15–13, 10–8 in America East play, to finish a tie for second place.
 They lost in the quarterfinals of the America East tournament to Binghamton.